 Then add water.

-Once the white peas are cooked then proceed to the next step.
+Once the white peas are completed softened and cooked well, then proceed to the next step.

 Making masala paste